 The process is very simple and straightforward.
-Remember civet poop coffee?
+Remember civet beans?
 There you go.
-They eat the cherries, the digest them, they shit them.
+They eat the cherries, they digest them, they shit them.
 People collect them, clean them, roast them, deliver them, and charge a lovely significant price for this coffee.

-Now, the process of harvesting and leaning is a long one and it takes extra labor and skill to make every single coffee bean useful and ready for the next step.
+Now, the process of harvesting and learning is a long one and it takes extra labor and skill to make every single coffee bean useful and ready for the next step.

 What’s the taste of Jacu Bird Coffee?

 According to the testimonials of those who tried the coffee, this specialty fragrant drink is

 dense and creamy with a delicate balance of flavors.
 Supposedly it’s chocolatey with fruity notes.
 It balances a sweeter taste with an acidic base without any bitterness.

 Where to buy Bird Coffee?

 You can get it here.
 But make sure to sit down when looking for the price.
 It’s very very expensive.
 The bird’s natural selection of each coffee cherry adds up to the whole equation of diversity and quality.
 In other words, it’s worth 7 times more than its organic original rival (that’s poop-free).